Kirvlawc/funEvalExpr/README.md

 * [Examples](#examples)

 ## Introduction
-This project was a school assignment focused around parsing in the Haskell programming language.
+This project was a school assignment focused on parsing in the Haskell programming language.
 The program takes in an expression through a command line argument and gives the result if the expression was valid and otherwise exits with exit code 84.

 The program handles:
 * Floats and Integers